-Modifications or additions to transmission-related facilities that are integrated with and support the Transmission Provider's overall Transmission System for the general benefit of all users of such Transmission System.
+Modifications or additions to transmission-related facilities that are integrated with and support the Transmission Provider's overall Transmission System for

 1.28 Non-Firm Point-To-Point Transmission Service:

 Point-To-Point Transmission Service under the Tariff that is reserved and scheduled on an as-available basis and is subject to Curtailment or Interruption as set forth in Section 14.7 under Part II of this Tariff.
 Non-Firm Point-To-Point Transmission Service is available on a stand-alone basis for periods ranging from one hour to one month.